-Texas has a very unique method of apportioning fault between participants to an accident.
-The statutory method is called “comparative responsibility” and is a pretty fair way of distributing fault after an accident.
+Texas has a unique method of apportioning fault between participants to an accident.
+The statutory method, “comparative responsibility, ” is a relatively fair way of distributing fault after an accident.

-Usually it is up to the jury to decide whether or not someone caused the accident and typically, a jury question lists all participants and asked the jury to apportion the fault between them – with the total to be 100%.
+Usually, it is up to the jury to decide whether or not someone caused the accident.
+Typically, a jury question lists all participants and asks the jury to apportion the fault between them – with a total of 100%.

-In effect, the jury usually determines, fault based upon a percentage of each person’s responsibility for causing the accident.
-When both parties may have some responsibility for the accident the jury usually apportions the blame by determining a percentage of fault for each person or entity designated.
+In effect, the jury usually determines fault based on a percentage of each person’s responsibility for causing the accident.
+When both parties may have some responsibility for the accident, the jury usually apportions the blame by determining a percentage of fault for each person or entity designated.

-By way of example, if an injury victim were found to have suffered damages in the amount of $1 million yet also found to be 10% responsible for the accident, the damages would be reduced by 10% to account for the fault of the victim.
+By way of example, if an injury victim were found to have suffered damages of $1 million yet also found to be 10% responsible for the accident, the damages would be reduced by 10% to account for the victim’s fault.

 However, if the personal injury victim is found to have been 51% or more responsible for the accident, the victim may be precluded from recovering damages under the Texas statutory scheme.

-In short, personal injury victims who are partly responsible in the state of Texas can still recover damages, as long as they are not a majority of the cause of the accident.
+In short, personal injury victims who are partly responsible in Texas can still recover damages as long as they are not a majority of the cause of the accident.